top of page

 Once inside, it became apparent that this was a family celebration of some sort.
 We got a couple of odd looks, and I just walked straight to the guest book and wrote my name down.
 An older gentleman walked over and asked us if we were with the college, as a few other voices were saying things about party crashers.
 We told them that we were visiting Dudley for the first time, had just visited our ancestors' graves, and wanted to see the tavern.
 They asked us which family we were with, and when we said that we were Healys, the response was...
 “We have descendants!”

-They begin asking us to stay and have a look around.
+They began asking us to stay and have a look around.
 First, it was “Can we get you something to drink?
 Water?
 Tea?
 Coffee?
 Wine?”
 Then this very kind older man asked us if we would like to see the upstairs.
 Emily and I looked at each other, smiled, nodded, and said, “Yes, definitely!
 That would be amazing!”

 We were walking up a narrow flight of stairs, where he opened a small door in the wall, which looked into an old beehive oven.
 Then we went to the second floor to find a large room that he told us was the ballroom.
 Modest, yet classy.
 The room had a few items in it from the late 1700s through the early 1800s.
 There was a beautiful loom, spinning wheel, wedding attire, a grandfather clock, an old church pew, and some kind of pump organ.